Chevron (NYSE:CVX) PT Raised to $127.00

-Chevron (NYSE:CVX) had its price objective hoisted by equities researchers at Morgan Stanley from $113.00 to $127.00 in a report issued on Thursday, Benzinga reports.
-The brokerage presently has an “overweight” rating on the oil and gas company’s stock.
-Morgan Stanley’s price target indicates a potential upside of 13.40% from the stock’s previous close.
+Chevron (NYSE:CVX) had its price target increased by analysts at Morgan Stanley from $113.00 to $127.00 in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The firm presently has an “overweight” rating on the oil and gas company’s stock.
+Morgan Stanley’s target price would indicate a potential upside of 18.87% from the company’s current price.

-CVX has been the topic of several other reports.
-Piper Sandler raised shares of Chevron from a “neutral” rating to an “overweight” rating and raised their price target for the stock from $108.00 to $113.00 in a research note on Friday, January 8th.
-Cowen lifted their price target on shares of Chevron from $111.00 to $113.00 and gave the company an “outperform” rating in a research report on Wednesday.
-HSBC upgraded shares of Chevron from a “hold” rating to a “buy” rating and lifted their price objective for the company from $103.00 to $105.00 in a report on Thursday, January 14th.
-Barclays lifted their price objective on shares of Chevron from $108.00 to $110.00 and gave the company an “overweight” rating in a report on Thursday, January 14th.
-Finally, Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their price objective on shares of Chevron from $69.00 to $90.00 in a report on Wednesday, December 9th.
-Ten research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has given a strong buy rating to the stock.
-Chevron currently has an average rating of “Buy” and an average target price of $107.81.
+A number of other research firms have also commented on CVX.
+Mizuho assumed coverage on shares of Chevron in a research note on Tuesday, January 12th.
+They issued a “buy” rating and a $107.00 price objective on the stock.
+Jefferies Financial Group lowered shares of Chevron from a “buy” rating to a “hold” rating and set a $98.00 price target on the stock. in a research note on Thursday, January 21st.
+Citigroup started coverage on shares of Chevron in a research note on Wednesday, March 10th.
+They set a “neutral” rating and a $105.00 price target on the stock.
+Barclays boosted their price target on shares of Chevron from $108.00 to $110.00 and gave the stock an “overweight” rating in a research note on Thursday, January 14th.
+Finally, Wells Fargo & Company lowered their target price on shares of Chevron from $105.00 to $99.00 and set an “equal weight” rating on the stock in a research report on Monday, February 1st.
+Ten research analysts have rated the stock with a hold rating, nineteen have issued a buy rating and one has assigned a strong buy rating to the company.
+The stock presently has a consensus rating of “Buy” and an average target price of $109.39.

-In related news, CFO Pierre R. Breber sold 13,000 shares of the business’s stock in a transaction dated Wednesday, January 20th.
-The shares were sold at an average price of $95.00, for a total value of $1,235,000.00.
-Following the sale, the chief financial officer now directly owns 13,686 shares in the company, valued at approximately $1,300,170.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
-Also, CEO Michael K. Wirth sold 132,000 shares of the business’s stock in a transaction dated Tuesday, January 19th.
-The stock was sold at an average price of $94.73, for a total transaction of $12,504,360.00.
-Following the completion of the sale, the chief executive officer now owns 132,000 shares in the company, valued at $12,504,360.
+In other Chevron news, VP Rhonda J. Morris sold 14,700 shares of Chevron stock in a transaction that occurred on Thursday, January 14th.
+The shares were sold at an average price of $94.81, for a total value of $1,393,707.00.
+Following the completion of the sale, the vice president now directly owns 8,014 shares in the company, valued at $759,807.34.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Michael K. Wirth sold 132,000 shares of Chevron stock in a transaction that occurred on Tuesday, January 19th.
+The shares were sold at an average price of $94.73, for a total transaction of $12,504,360.00.
+Following the completion of the sale, the chief executive officer now owns 132,000 shares of the company’s stock, valued at $12,504,360.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 159,700 shares of company stock worth $15,133,067.
+Over the last quarter, insiders sold 159,700 shares of company stock valued at $15,133,067.
 Corporate insiders own 0.28% of the company’s stock.

-Several hedge funds have recently added to or reduced their stakes in the company.
-MML Investors Services LLC increased its holdings in shares of Chevron by 5.5% during the third quarter.
-MML Investors Services LLC now owns 228,903 shares of the oil and gas company’s stock valued at $16,481,000 after purchasing an additional 12,017 shares during the period.
-Proquility Private Wealth Partners LLC acquired a new position in Chevron in the fourth quarter worth $524,000.
-Lord Abbett & CO.
-LLC lifted its stake in shares of Chevron by 1.8% during the fourth quarter.
-Lord Abbett & CO.
-LLC now owns 1,833,303 shares of the oil and gas company’s stock valued at $154,822,000 after acquiring an additional 32,797 shares during the period.
-Lumature Wealth Partners LLC acquired a new position in shares of Chevron during the fourth quarter valued at $292,000.
-Finally, CIBC World Markets Inc. lifted its stake in shares of Chevron by 209.0% during the fourth quarter.
-CIBC World Markets Inc. now owns 725,525 shares of the oil and gas company’s stock valued at $61,271,000 after acquiring an additional 490,698 shares during the period.
-62.27% of the stock is owned by institutional investors and hedge funds.
+Several large investors have recently added to or reduced their stakes in the company.
+Advisory Resource Group raised its position in shares of Chevron by 2.4% in the fourth quarter.
+Advisory Resource Group now owns 4,446 shares of the oil and gas company’s stock valued at $375,000 after purchasing an additional 106 shares during the period.
+Grandview Asset Management LLC raised its position in shares of Chevron by 3.9% in the fourth quarter.
+Grandview Asset Management LLC now owns 2,949 shares of the oil and gas company’s stock valued at $249,000 after purchasing an additional 112 shares during the period.
+Ellenbecker Investment Group raised its position in shares of Chevron by 3.0% in the fourth quarter.
+Ellenbecker Investment Group now owns 3,870 shares of the oil and gas company’s stock valued at $327,000 after purchasing an additional 113 shares during the period.
+Sowa Financial Group Inc. raised its position in shares of Chevron by 20.3% in the fourth quarter.
+Sowa Financial Group Inc. now owns 724 shares of the oil and gas company’s stock valued at $61,000 after purchasing an additional 122 shares during the period.
+Finally, Aries Wealth Management raised its position in shares of Chevron by 1.0% in the fourth quarter.
+Aries Wealth Management now owns 11,838 shares of the oil and gas company’s stock valued at $1,078,000 after purchasing an additional 122 shares during the period.
+62.27% of the stock is currently owned by institutional investors.

 Chevron Corporation, through its subsidiaries, engages in integrated energy, chemicals, and petroleum operations worldwide.
 The company operates in two segments, Upstream and Downstream.
 The Upstream segment is involved in the exploration, development, and production of crude oil and natural gas; processing, liquefaction, transportation, and regasification associated with liquefied natural gas; transportation of crude oil through pipelines; and transportation, storage, and marketing of natural gas, as well as operates a gas-to-liquids plant.